UL-FRI-NLP-Course-2022-23/nlp-course-taklemamo/README.md

 Group public acronym/name: taklemamo
  > This value will be used for publishing marks/scores.
 It will be known only to you and not you colleagues.

+The report can be found in folder `report`.

+The code is not runnable currently.
+A detailed description on environment setup will be added later.